aminzaidi1/test-01/README.md

 ![GCP-code](images/gcp-code.png)
     **Analysis of Results**
-    _The model accurately detected objects in the image, showing high precision for recognized items.
-However, there were some limitations in recognizing smaller or partially obscured items.
-Overall, the API provided consistent results for clear and high-resolution images._
+    _The model demonstrated a high degree of precision when identifying things in the image.
+The ability to identify tiny or partially veiled objects was limited, too.
+All things considered, the API consistently produced crisp, high-resolution photos._

 ### Azure AI Vision

 1.  **Accessing Azure Machine Learning Notebooks**
     -   Logged into Azure and accessed Azure Machine Learning (AML) Notebooks.
     -   Set up a notebook to work with Azure’s pre-trained vision models.
 2.  **Using Pre-trained Vision Model**